TimShaw-ManualOS/ChatGPT-ManualOS-Public/README.md

 ## Token Cost

-The full public ruleset (as of Rev 20250618) costs **~1,650 tokens**, well under 10% of the total context limit in GPT-4 and GPT-4o.
-This leaves room for most tasks while still enforcing structured behavior.

-**Users may reduce token cost** by removing rules they don’t need:
-- The validation marker rule (RULE_00) can be removed entirely.
-- Optional rules (e.g., dual scoring, dialogue feedback) can be omitted.
-- Examples can be trimmed to reduce size further.
+The full public ruleset (as of Rev 20250618) costs ~700 tokens.
+My personal rule set that is more tailored to my needs takes up about twice that.

 ---